Motorola Edge 20, Lite and Pro in test: Which device is the best?

 Conclusion on the series

-The Motorola Edge 20 series is good, but only the Edge 20 is worth it in my opinion.
-With the Edge 350 Lite you get a good device for 20 euros, but the competition from OnePlus (Nord 2), Xiaomi (Mi 11 Lite 5G) or (POCO F/X 3 Pro) is also strong.
+The Motorola Edge 20 series is good, but in my opinion only the Edge 20 is worth it.
+For 350 euros you get a good device with the Edge 20 Lite, but the competition from OnePlus (Nord 2), Xiaomi (Mi 11 Lite 5G) or (POCO F/X 3 Pro) is also strong.
 Here you have to see where your priorities lie, but the Edge 20 Lite is definitely a good device.
-Then there is the Edge 500 for 20 euros, which is the best device in the series in terms of value for money.
-Goods Proprocessor, excellent display and light device with a good battery.
-Only the mono speaker and vibration motor need improvement.
-That Promodel only offers a little more, but for 700 euros you already have a Galaxy S21, iPhone 12 or Xiaomi Mi 11.
+For 500 euros you get the Edge 20, which is the best device in the series in terms of price-performance.
+Good processor, excellent display and lightweight device with a good battery.
+Only the mono speaker and vibration motor need to be improved.
+The Pro model only offers a little more, but for 700 euros you can already have a Galaxy S21, iPhone 12 or Xiaomi Mi 11.

 "With Samsung, Apple or Google, there are still companies that are currently not able to keep up.”